drmayao/academic-kickstart/content/post/06162020/index.md

 ---
-title: 'Incoming Project on Vehicle Efficiency and Connectivity'
+title: 'Incoming Project on Vehicle Efficiency and alternative Energy'
 subtitle: 'Our proposal is funded by TTU Alternate Energy Research Initiative'
 summary:
 authors: